 San Francisco, California

-However, fans must be aware of the fact that after Season 3, Franklin was fired from his position because of certain reports of sexual misconduct which surfaced against him.
+However, fans must be aware of the fact that after Season 3, Franklin was fired from his position because of certain reports of sexual misconduct that surfaced against him.
 However, he has not been accused of physically violating anyone.
 In March 2018, Steve Baldikoski and Bryan Behar replaced Franklin as showrunners and executive producers of ‘Fuller House’.

 Oahu, Hawaii

+Despite most of the series being shot indoors, some parts were indeed filmed on location, like the time in Season 3 when the family goes on vacation to Hawaii.
+The hotel the family stays at is the Turtle Bay Resort.
 ‘Fuller House’ has been one of the most successful reboots of a sitcom in a long time, and this is a show you might not want to miss out on.
 Though the reboot began with mixed responses, it has since then managed to win over fans and critics alike.

 Read More: Best Sitcoms on Netflix